ColteRodriguez/PixLab/README.md

     # if both works, let's just exit
     exit()

-Then whe you download and want to run code in the PixLab repo, simple cd into the code folder and run
+Then when you download and want to run code in the PixLab repo, simple cd into the code folder and run

     conda activate geo

 This is an obnoxious step, and, while it isn't strictly required to run the code in the repo, it will lead to fewer errors

 ### Documented Errors, Bugs, and, fixes <a name="Documented_Errors_Bugs_and_fixes"></a>